 - On Christmas Eve (Nochebuena), most people attend midnight Mass, which is also known as “La Missa Del Gallo” (the mass of the rooster).

-- There are some Christmas traditions that are unique to Spain, such as:
+- Some Christmas traditions are unique to Spain, such as:

-- Beléns (the Spanish word for Bethlehem) is the elaboration Nativity scenes, which Spanish people mostly depict on larger forms.
+- Beléns (the Spanish word for Bethlehem) is the elaboration Nativity scenes, which Spanish people mostly depict in larger forms.

 - Reyes Magos (the three kings) give gifts to the children in Spain on January 6.
 Santa Claus is not important in Spain.